1hzdev/aa_helper/README.md

 AA Helper is a discord bot made for Anime Adventures players.
 You can play around with the bot by joining the [Discord Server](https://discord.gg/EbWuhVwfaV), or, [Invite](https://discord.com/api/oauth2/authorize?client_id=1012987338160341133&permissions=0&scope=bot+applications.commands) the bot to your own server.
 This bot is not affiliated with the developers of the game/discord server.

-This repo contains files for various commands of the AA Helper discord bot to work, a feature list and other information about the bot can be found below.
+This repo contains files for the bot to work + a feature list and other information about the bot can be found below.

 Source code for the bot will probably not be released publicly.
 ## Commands & Features